binary-breakpoint/SmolEngine.Legacy/README.md

 ## Level Editor
 ![SmolEngine](https://i.imgur.com/PAg7PMr.png)

-This repository contains the early code of my personal game engine - [SmolEngine](https://github.com/Floritte/SmolEngine-SDK).
+This repository contains an early version of my personal game engine - [SmolEngine](https://github.com/Floritte/SmolEngine-SDK).
 The purpose of this repository is to be a good reference for the user's own 2D/3D game engine.

 ## Samples
 - [Entity Component System](https://github.com/Floritte/Game-Engine-Samples/tree/main/smolengine/src/ECS)